spack/spack/lib/spack/docs/build_systems/autotoolspackage.rst

 Using a custom autoreconf phase
 """""""""""""""""""""""""""""""

-In some cases, packages will provide a custom script to generate ``configure``, often named ``autogen.sh``.
-The default implementation of the autoreconf phase can be overridden to execute such a script.
+In some cases, it might be needed to replace the default implementation of the autoreconf phase with one running a script interpreter.
+In this example, the ``bash`` shell is used to run the ``autogen.sh`` script.

 .. code-block:: python

    def autoreconf(self, spec, prefix):
-       autogen = Executable("./autogen.sh")
-       autogen()
+       which('bash')('autogen.sh')

 """""""""""""""""""""""""""""""""""""""
 patching configure or Makefile.in files